CharlesBeeler/DrugCellDirect/README.md

 subsystems in the hierarchy that are important to the model's prediction, warranting further investigation on underlying biological mechanisms of cell response to treatments.
+This leverages the work done in the DrugCell model.

 The current version (v1.0) of the DrugCell model is trained using 509,294 (cell line, drug) pairs across